 So while we wait for the groundhog to emerge for good, let’s at least take advantage of the dwindling days of soup season, shall we?
 I don’t know about you, but with a chowder like this to keep me cozy, I think I might just be able to endure a few more weeks of winter.

-Slow Cooker Corn & Potato Chowder with Ham
+Slow Cooker Corn and Potato Chowder with Ham

 - 1 1/2 cups diced ham

 - 1 tablespoon fresh minced garlic